LongMemEval: Benchmarking Chat Assistants on Long-Term Interactive Memory

 \subsection{Long-Term Memory System: Design Choices}

-Based on this formulation, we identify four crucial control points for long-term memory of chat assistants (illustrated in \Cref{fig:main-fig-memory-unified-view}).
+We identify four crucial control points for long-term memory of chat assistants, as illustrated in \Cref{fig:main-fig-memory-unified-view}.
 We analyze design choices from existing works and their limitations, and propose our optimizations.
-Due to space constraints, we present high-level descriptions here, with detailed designs in \Cref{section-results} and \Cref{appendix-memory-implementation}.
+Due to space constraints, we present these designs at a high level here, with detailed designs further described in \Cref{section-results} and \Cref{appendix-memory-implementation}.

 \paragraph{CP 1: Value} The value represents the format and granularity of each session stored in memory.
 Given that user-AI chat sessions are often lengthy and cover multiple topics, storing each session as a single item can hinder effective retrieval and reading.
-Conversely, compressing sessions into summaries or user-specific facts (as seen in prior work such as \citet{zhong2024memorybank} and \citet{du-etal-2024-perltqa}) can lead to information loss, harming the performance of the system to answer detailed questions.
+Conversely, compressing sessions into summaries or user-specific facts, as seen in prior work such as \citet{zhong2024memorybank} and \citet{du-etal-2024-perltqa}, can lead to information loss, harming the performance of the system to answer detailed questions.
 In \Cref{section-value-results}, we compare three value representation strategies: storing entire sessions, decomposing sessions into individual rounds, and further applying summary/fact extraction.

 \paragraph{CP 2: Key} Even when sessions are decomposed and compressed, each item still contains substantial information, with only a fraction relevant to the user's query.
 Therefore, using the value itself as the key, a common practice in prior works \citep{zhong2024memorybank, maharana-etal-2024-evaluating}, may be suboptimal.
-We introduce a \textit{key expansion} approach in \Cref{section-key-results}, where summaries, keyphrases, user facts, and timestamped events are extracted from the values to augment the index.
+We introduce a key expansion approach in \Cref{section-key-results}, where summaries, keyphrases, user facts, and timestamped events are extracted from the values to augment the index.
 This optimization highlights the key information and enables effective retrieval with multiple pathways.

 \paragraph{CP 3: Query} For straightforward user queries, the aforementioned key-value optimizations may yield high retrieval accuracy.
 However, when queries involve temporal references (e.g., ``Which restaurant did you recommend last weekend?"), naive similarity search proves insufficient.
-We address this with a \textit{time-aware indexing and query expansion} strategy, where values are indexed with timestamped events, and retrieval is restricted to items within the relevant time range (\Cref{section-query-results}).
+We address this with a time-aware indexing and query expansion strategy, where values are indexed with timestamped events, and retrieval is restricted to items within the relevant time range (\Cref{section-query-results}).